13 Mind-Blowing Facts About Batanes You Must Haven’t Heard of Yet

 One of the most interesting facts about Batanes that every traveler should know is about the Kapayvanuvanua.
 They perform the ritual before fishing for arayu (dolphin fish), a food staple in Batanes, by offering animal sacrifices to spirits of the sea to bless them with safe and bountiful fishing season.
 Fishing for this prized fish is only done during summer, between April to May.

-5. Closer to Taiwan than to the northern tip of Luzon
+5. Batanes Island is closer to Taiwan than to the northern tip of Luzon

 Distance of Taiwan from the northernmost islet of Batanes is 218 kilometers while Manila to Batanes is 500 kilometers.
 Usually, airfares going to Batanes are more expensive than traveling to foreign countries.